 As one of the most recognisable outdoor timber treatment brands, Ronseal’s place on this list is hardly surprising.

-With thirteen colours on offer, you’re likely to find a shade that ties into your garden, from warm stone to green sage.
+With thirteen colours available, you’ll likely find a shade that ties into your garden, from warm stone to green sage.

-Coverage of 13 square metres per litre is respectable, though hardly market-leading.
+The 13m2 per litre coverage is respectable, though hardly market-leading.
 This coverage makes Ronseal marginally cheaper than an equivalent quantity of Cuprinol paint and significantly more affordable than Trade Paints’ offering.

 Ronseal claims their product lasts twice as long as a standard decking stain, which suggests it offers durability.
 It doesn’t receive high praise from people who’ve given it long-term testing on their decking, but there are fewer concerns about peeling and flaking than its competitors.